 Everyone, regardless of vaccination status, should continue following all masking, social distancing and hand washing precautions.
 The vaccine will protect against, but not completely prevent, COVID-19.
 The vaccine is one more tool in our fight against the virus.

 Do I still need to practice virus prevention measures after receiving my COVID-19 vaccine?

-It could take approximately two weeks after your second dose of the Pfizer or Moderna vaccine, or your single (only) dose of the Johnson & Johnson vaccine for it to have its full impact on your body.
-Currently, it is not known if you can continue to spread the virus after a successful vaccination.
-As such, you should not change your COVID-19-related safety behaviors after vaccination: social distancing, wearing a mask and hand washing must be continued.
-The CDC has this guidance on how to protect yourself and others for those who have been fully vaccinated.
+It could take approximately two weeks after your second dose of the Pfizer or Moderna vaccine, or your single (only) dose of the Johnson & Johnson vaccine, for it to have its full impact on your body.
+The CDC has further guidance on how to protect yourself and others for those who have been fully vaccinated.

 Is the vaccine required?

 No. Vaccination is voluntary, but strongly encouraged.

 What does it cost to get the vaccine?

 The vaccine is free.
 If you have health insurance, the vaccine provider may bill the insurance carrier an administrative fee.
 If you do not have insurance, the vaccine provider may seek administrative reimbursement through funding made available via the federal CARES Act program.
 The ACU Medical Clinic will not charge an administrative fee.

 Where can I find out more information?